 Health care decision makers (decision makers): Individuals who make decisions about, or influence, health policies or practices.

 Knowledge translation (KT): A dynamic and iterative process that includes synthesis, dissemination, exchange, and ethically-sound application of knowledge to improve the health of Canadians.

-KT broker: Individuals that engage with diverse stakeholders (researchers and research users) at various points in the research cycle for the purpose of increasing the use of health research evidence in practice, policy and further research.
+KT broker: Individuals who engage with diverse stakeholders (researchers and research users) at various points in the research cycle for the purpose of increasing the use of health research evidence in practice, policy and further research.